DRY ROT CONTROL

 We are often asked – How much does dry rot specialist surveys & treatment cost / How much does it cost to treat dry rot & timber decay in my house?

-Cost of treating dry rot or the cost of dry rot control will vary with each individual outbreak of the dry rot fungus.
-Firstly, a dry rot survey has to be carried out by a fully qualified C.S.R.T. specialist damp and timber surveyor to correctly identify the fungal decay and determine if it really is dry rot and not wet rot as it is so commonly misdiagnosed during dry rot control investigations by those who are inexperienced.
+Cost of treating dry rot & cost of dry rot control will vary with each individual outbreak of the dry rot fungus.
+Firstly, a dry rot survey has to be carried out by a fully qualified C.S.R.T. specialist damp and timber surveyor to correctly identify the fungal decay and determine if it really is dry rot and not wet rot as it is so commonly misdiagnosed during dry rot control investigations by other dry rot repair companies who are inexperienced.

 MONITORING FOR DRY ROT